Welcome to ClimateCultures!

 A growing network and thriving resource

-Over three years, ClimateCultures has grown to more than 150 members — novelists, short story writers, performers, poets, playwrights, painters, composers, illustrators, photographers, filmmakers, sculptors, designers, digital artists, landscape artists, gallery owners, online curators, creative producers, cultural activists, historians, biologists, archaeologists, geographers, environmental technologists, climate researchers and more.
+Over the years, ClimateCultures has grown to more than 200 members — novelists, short story writers, performers, poets, playwrights, painters, composers, illustrators, photographers, filmmakers, sculptors, designers, digital artists, landscape artists, gallery owners, online curators, creative producers, cultural activists, historians, biologists, archaeologists, geographers, environmental technologists, climate researchers and more.
 We have members across the UK and in other parts of Europe, as well as in North America, Australia, India… You can find all of them in the ClimateCultures Directory, where they introduce themselves, their work and their interests, with links to find out more.

 Our content reflects the fact that ClimateCultures is a network rather than an organisation.
 There’s no fixed position, just plenty of common ground and many individual trackways into more personal landscapes.
 You’ll find different ways of understanding the issues we discuss; diversity has been an important motivation in creating this space.
 Rather than pushing one point of view on the problems we face or promoting a preferred set of solutions (or even assuming there is a consensus out there to be made or won) I hope that ClimateCultures offers opportunities to understand diversity as a source of creativity, and creative conversation as a means to build hopeful action in the face of uncertainty.

-A new look for ClimateCultures
+A changing look for ClimateCultures

 The site has grown and, as we approached our fourth year, I felt it needed a new visual identity.
 Back in 2017, I’d cobbled together a logo — something to do with the separate but linked realities of ‘climate’ and ‘culture’ — as a temporary stamp.
 I then put that into a header image, alongside elements of my encounter with one of the great public artworks that helped awaken me to these intimate connections: Olafur Eliasson’s The Weather Project.
-Like thousands of others, I saw this spectacle of a new Sun in Tate Modern’s Turbine Hall in London in 2003, and enjoyed the experience of fellow humans running around in its eery, misty light, gazing up at their mirrored selves on the ceiling high above, or just lying down beneath it, sunbathing.
+Like thousands of others, I saw this spectacle of a new Sun in Tate Modern’s Turbine Hall, London in 2003, and enjoyed the experience of fellow humans running around in its eery, misty light, gazing up at their mirrored selves on the ceiling high above, or just lying down beneath it, ‘sunbathing’.
 It was as if we were all at some science-fictional picnic.
 And one of the photographs I took that day captured the moment that a single person stood out from the crowd and faced this Sun with raised arms, as if in an ancient ritual.
 For what purpose?
 Meeting the future?
 Calling up the past?
 Maybe celebrating the inexorable power of change?
 Marking the need to let go in order to hold on?

 A couple of years on, I encountered climate scientist Ed Hawkins’s series of Warming Stripes images through the public call to #ShowYourStripes.
 These graphics — drawn from the global data on rising temperatures but freed of numbers and labels — are “designed to be as simple as possible, and to start conversations about our warming world and the risks of climate change … with minimal scientific knowledge required to understand their meaning”.
 It’s an abstract image that helps us make sense of climate change, and we’re invited to use and adapt the stripes in ways that might assist or provoke the conversation.

-Like The Weather Project and its sense of a remade Sun — or of the familiar Sun filtered through a remade atmosphere — Warming Stripes suggests an uncanny hybrid of ‘nature’ and ‘culture’: perhaps something like a barcode for humans’ reshaping of our planet, our home, ourselves.
+Like The Weather Project and its sense of a remade Sun — or of the familiar Sun filtered through a remade atmosphere — Warming Stripes suggests an uncanny hybrid of ‘nature’ and ‘culture’: perhaps something like a barcode for humanity’s reshaping of our planet, our home, ourselves.
 Where once artists used to wonder at the sublime natural world — both beautiful and terrifying in its scale and grandeur — now we’re forced to confront the terror of our unplanned, unprecedented and wholly unsafe planetary experiment… And maybe acknowledge, in our weirdest dreams perhaps, some strange fascination too.
 That in this emerging, unearthly Earth — to appropriate WB Yeats — “All changed, changed utterly: A terrible beauty is born.”

 The ClimateCultures version of the stripes is a distorted reflection of this abstraction of our accelerated unmaking of what was once the world’s ‘natural order’.
 Although always incomplete, imperfect and dancing with uncertainty, the data of climate change are sound, unmistakable and deafening for those who are ready to hear.
 Sourcing, filtering and representing the data, however, are always acts of abstraction.
 Unavoidably: we’re reducing and packaging the enormity of the living, changing world and its life support systems into numbers, patterns, trends and outliers.
 No one ever experiences an average, let alone a global one.
 Obviously, the data represented in Warming Stripes cannot capture all the meanings of our changing climate, let alone all the disruption and breakdown and reshaping that the wider ecological crisis brings.